Statistics: Significance

 Statistics rarely give a simple Yes/No type answer to the question under analysis.
 Interpretation often comes down to the level of statistical significance applied to the numbers and often refers to the probability of a value accurately rejecting the null hypothesis (sometimes referred to as the p-value).

 The standard approach is to test a null hypothesis against an alternative hypothesis.
 A critical region is the set of values of the estimator that leads to refuting the null hypothesis.
-The probability of type I error is therefore the probability that the estimator belongs to the critical region given that null hypothesis is true (statistical significance) and the probability of type II error is the probability that the estimator doesn't belong to the critical region given that the alternative hypothesis is true.
+The probability of type I error is therefore the probability that the estimator belongs to the critical region given that null hypothesis is true (statistical significance) and the probability of type II error is the probability that the estimator does not belong to the critical region given that the alternative hypothesis is true.
 The statistical power of a test is the probability that it correctly rejects the null hypothesis when the null hypothesis is false.

 Referring to statistical significance does not necessarily mean that the overall result is significant in real world terms.
 For example, in a large study of a drug it may be shown that the drug has a statistically significant but very small beneficial effect, such that the drug is unlikely to help the patient noticeably.

 Although in principle the acceptable level of statistical significance may be subject to debate, the significance level is the largest p-value that allows the test to reject the null hypothesis.
 This test is logically equivalent to saying that the p-value is the probability, assuming the null hypothesis is true, of observing a result at least as extreme as the test statistic.
 Therefore, the smaller the significance level, the lower the probability of committing type I error.

 Some problems are usually associated with this framework (See criticism of hypothesis testing):